 As the role for the Justices of the Peace has evolved, individuals require a higher level of training as a precondition of appointment and to maintain authorization.
 The Council continues to support the Supervising Judge in their efforts to develop a formal training process for Justices of the Peace.
-The list of Justice of the Peace training activities held remotely in place of the biannual in-person colleges due to COVID-19 for 2021 are annexed as Appendix E.
+The list of Justice of the Peace training activities for 2024 are annexed as Appendix E.